ChainSafe/bun-ffi-z/README.md

 bun-ffi-z prepublish --artifacts artifacts
 ```

+Note that both `targetPackages` and `artifacts` are relative to bun folder.

 7. Publish the root package and all target packages prepared above in `targetPackages` subdirectory

 ```bash